 Eve’s Punishment in Genesis 3

 It reads more like “in sorrow, you will conceive, and in sorrow/toil you will give birth”.
-The word conceive is often translated as childbearing but the Hebrew word for that is not used here.
+The word “conceive” is often translated as “childbearing,” but the Hebrew word for that is not used here.
 So this passage may be more about infertility than the pain of childbirth.
 Plus the word used for toil in reference to Adam’s punishment in Gen 3:17 is the same word used for Eve in Gen 3:16.
-This implies the painful consequences of their sin scale up to all the suffering that comes from living like losing a child in childbirth or as a murder victim (Cain kills Abel in the next chapter), as well as struggling for food from a cursed ground.
+This implies the painful consequences of their sin scale up to all the suffering in uor lives, like the pain of losing a child in childbirth or as a murder victim (Cain kills Abel in the next chapter), as well as struggling for food from a cursed ground.

 The KJV matches the Hebrew text very well: